RonalDav/RonalDav/README.md

 # **Ron Davies - PhD Student in Computer Science & Engineering**

 Welcome to my GitHub!
-I am a PhD student having fun across audio science, bioinformatics, immunomics, exploration, and artificial intelligence.
+I am a PhD student having fun with audio science, bioinformatics, immunomics, exploration, and artificial intelligence.
 Here, you’ll find a mix of my academic and personal projects, and occasionally some of my ongoing research will be visible as well.

 I have a few local LLM server setups coming soon for generically reproducing any LLM based implementation without the need for public API usage.
 The motivation for this is my personal desire to stay a step ahead of privacy risks imposed by the collection of information shared with companies that operate LLMs via API services.
 I hope others can find value in this as well!

----

-### **🔧 Currently Under Construction**
-This page is being updated to reflect my latest work.
-Check back soon for more!

 ---